neilmshah/foodstagram/projectJournal.md

 - Understand AWS development pipeline
 - UI for team details
 - Create a microservice for team details management with the following APIs:
-  - Create a team
+  - Post image
-  - Update team details
+  - Update description for image
-  - View team details
+  - View image and description
-  - Delete team
 - Setup MongoDB cluster for team details management
 - Cloudwatch integration for API logs